Compatible and Recommended Lenses

 Some Compatible Lenses

-Besides the top tier lenses mentioned above, there are a lot of inexpensive longer lenses available for the Stereo 12.
+Besides the top tier lenses mentioned above, there are a lot of inexpensive longer lenses available for the Mercury Stereo system.
 The venerable (and commonly available) Angulon 90mm f/6.8 is fully compatible and is a great compact choice.

 In the world of high-end, medium format view lenses, 100mm is a special focal length.
 Whenever you see a 100mm lens, you can be assured that it was designed for medium format (usually 6x9) use rather than large format.
 This generally means that the lens is small and compact despite being high-end.
 This is equivalent to the Field of View of approximately a 60mm lens in 135 terms.
 All of these lenses are compatible: